sproutfund/website_evergreen/program/film-video.md

   - title: "Programmatic Activities"
     description:
-    sections:

-      - title:
-        description:
     features:

       - name:  "Screening Party"
         summary: "Sprout and PF/PCA hosted a free public screening of competition shorts at Pittsburgh Filmmakers Melwood Theater where trailers and short promotional films made by the applicants were shown to a supportive community audience."

       - name:  "Public Voting"
         summary: "Members of the public were invited to view shorts and trailers for the submitted videos on a special page of the Sprout website, where they could vote for their favorites."

       - name:  "Jury"
         summary: "Winning projects were selected by a seven-person jury that included members Seed Award committee members, representatives of the film and video community, and experts in film and video creation, production, and management."
 ---